Intro to the 4 Free and Safe in Cyberspace Challenges

 - YES, It is largely or substantially probable.
 Very extensive joint discussions, research, and concrete proposals are direly needed.
 Here are the binding high-level requirements of such standard setting and certification processes.

-World citizens are continuously asked by states and by digital rights activists: "Would you rather be free or safe?".
+Citizens are continuously asked by states and by digital rights activists: "Would you rather be free or safe?".
 We suspect digital privacy and public safety are not an 'either or' question, but instead a 'both or neither' challenge.
-Albeit acknowledging that solving one or both of the challenges may not be possible, we believe extensive resources intellectual and monetary should be devoted to such attempt.
-Refusing to make counterproposals that acknowledge the crucial need for constitutional lawful access and attempt to take it into account - as most digital rights activist organizations have done to date - is backfiring for digital civil rights by ensuring that governments go ahead maintaining the status quo or implement"sub-optimal" standards and laws.
+Albeit acknowledging that solving one or both of the challenges may not be possible, we believe extensive intellectual and monetary resources should be devoted to such attempts.
+Refusing to make counter-proposals that acknowledge the crucial need for constitutional lawful access and attempt to take it into account - as most digital rights activist organizations have done to date - is backfiring for digital civil rights by ensuring that governments go ahead maintaining the status quo or implement "sub-optimal" standards and laws.

 EU Cybersecurity Strategy (2013) calls for “The same laws and norms that apply in other areas of our day-to-day lives apply also in the cyber domain.”.
 “Fundamental rights, democracy and the rule of law need to be protected in cyberspace.
 But freedom online requires safety and security too”